amnichols93/HouseOfRepresentatives/README.md

 # Conclusion

 I firmly believe that the current distribution of House Representatives and, by extension, the Electoral College is more disproportionate than necessary.
 I also firmly believe that the math I have suggested in this proposal for redistributing representatives is noncontroversial.
-The implications of that math will be controversial depending on which political party stands to lose its prowess, but if the goal is for a more perfect union, then surely we can take a party loss for a national gain.
+The implications of that math will be controversial depending on which political party stands to lose its numbers in any given election year, but if the goal is for a more perfect union, then surely we can take a party loss for a national gain.